 The City of Kalamazoo is pleased to report that the most recent Kalamazoo Lead and Copper Monitoring Results continue to be below Federal and State Action Levels.
-The following table summarizes the lead and copper data collected during the most recent monitoring period between July and December 2020:
+The following table summarizes the lead and copper data collected during the most recent monitoring period between January and July 2021:

 90th Percentile Value